appnotch/AN.APIDemo/README.txt

 What is in the solution?
 ========================================================
 1.)
-AN.APIDemo : A C# console applciation that contains the wrapper for creating the JWT token and the wrapper that contains the call to
+AN.APIWrapper : A C# class library that contains the wrapper for creating the JWT token and the wrapper to execute
     the tenant API.
 2.)
 AN.APITest : Test project.
 To be able to run the tests within this project, you need to configure the TenantTestData.cs class found
     within this project.